 Fifty Cents Worth Of Philosophy

-Never underestimate the importance of the experience / training ratio.
+Never underestimate the importance of training and experience.

 Do You Want To Be In Charge Or Do You Want To Be Successful?